brson/hackmd-collab/compile-time-1.md

 ## Thanks

 A number of people helped with this blog series.
-Thanks especially to Niko Matsakis, Graydon Hoare, Ted Mielczarek for their insights, and Calvin Weng for proofreading and editing.
+Thanks especially to Niko Matsakis, Graydon Hoare, and Ted Mielczarek for their insights, and Calvin Weng for proofreading and editing.

 <!--